-The Rose Sheinberg Lecture Program invites a scholar working on cutting-edge issues of gender, race, and class to participate in a day of informal discussion, classroom teaching and formal lecture to bring a variety of ideas, insights, and initiatives to the Law School community.
+The Rose Sheinberg Lecture Program invites a scholar working on cutting-edge issues of gender, race, and class to participate in a day of informal discussion, classroom teaching, and formal lecture to bring a variety of ideas, insights, and initiatives to the Law School community.
 The Program is endowed by Jill and Richard Sheinberg, Dale J. and Arthur Galston, and the estate of Joel Dolkart in memory of Rose Sheinberg '50.

 The 30th Annual Rose Sheinberg Lecture will take place in Fall 2023.

 Rose Sheinberg received her JD from NYU Law in 1950, when she was 45 years old.
 She was drawn to the law while teaching mathematics in high schools of New York City.
 In 1940, the Rapp-Coudert Committee started to ferret out progressive, “leftist” teachers in New York City schools.
 Motivated in part by the committee’s activities, Sheinberg began taking classes at NYU in the evenings while she continued to teach full-time.
 After graduating, Sheinberg entered into a small legal partnership and practiced in New York City.